 High-Quality, Affirming and Accessible Care for Trans and Non-Binary Patients

-The University Health Center Transgender Care Clinic is a safe space where UNL students, faculty and staff of all genders can receive care and support for their transition.
+The University Health Center Transgender Care Clinic is a safe space where University of Nebraska students and employees of all genders can receive care and support for their transition.

 - Initiation and monitoring of transgender hormone replacement therapy (feminizing hormone therapy or masculinizing hormone therapy)